Braidings for Non-Split Tambara-Yamagami Categories over the Reals: Introduction

-The entries in the $\mathbb{C} / \mathbb{C}^*$ column refer to $\mathbb{Z}/2\mathbb{Z}$-crossed braidings.
 In contrast to the real case, there are three families of bicharacters (not all of which are defined on a given 2-group) on the split complex Tambara-Yamagami categories.
-These are distinguished by the multiplicity (mod 3) in $\chi$ of the form $\ell$ on $\mathbb{Z}/2\mathbb{Z}$ with $\ell(g,g) = -1$.
+If we let $\ell$ be the quadratic form on $\mathbb{Z}/2\mathbb{Z}$ with $\ell(g,g) = -1$, then the three families of bicharacters are distinguished by the multiplicity (modulo 3) of $\ell$ in their direct sum decomposition.
 We write $|\ell|$ for this number.
 In this case all orbits of quadratic forms extend to braidings.
-The results are summarized below, under the assumption that the group of invertibles is not too small (see the theorem statements for precise results in these cases).
+The results (derived in Section \ref{sec:SplitComplex}) are summarized below, under the assumption that the group of invertibles is not too small (see the theorem statements for precise results in these cases).

 Here $\tau$ and $\sigma_3(1)$ are always invariants, and the classification is up to \textit{complex}-linear functors.